B4PzwL3YVGa6/sparrowdo/README.md

 Sets shh port for ssh connection to remote host.
 Default value is `22`.

+## --module\_run

+Runs a sparrowdo module instead of executing tasks from sparrowfile.
+For example:

+    $ sparrowdo --host=127.0.0.1 --module_run=Nginx

 ## --verbose

 Sets verbose mode ( low level information will be printed at console ).